 9. Evidence.
-The investigator, along with assistance from the Complainant, Respondent, and witnesses, is responsible for gathering relevant evidence to the extent reasonably possible.
-To this end, the parties will be asked to identify witnesses and provide other relevant information, such as documents, communications, text messages, social media postings, photographs, and other evidence.
-Both persons are encouraged to provide all relevant information as promptly as possible to facilitate a timely resolution.
-If appropriate, the parties are encouraged to provide necessary releases to allow the investigator to gather additional, relevant, information.
+The investigator is responsible for gathering relevant evidence to the extent reasonably possible.
+To this end, the parties and witnesses are asked and encouraged to identify other witnesses and provide relevant information. such documents. as communications, text messages, social media postings, photographs, and other evidence.
+Both parties are encouraged to provide all relevant information as promptly as possible to facilitate a timely resolution.
+If appropriate, the parties are encouraged to provide necessary releases to allow the investigator to gather additional relevant information.

-In general, a person's medical and counseling records are confidential and not accessible to the investigator unless that person voluntarily chooses to share those records with the investigator.
+In general, a person's medical and counseling records are confidential and not accessible to the investigator unless that person voluntarily chooses to share those records with the investigator, in which case that person must provide a written consent form.
 The investigator will review all information identified or provided by the parties and will, in their sole discretion, assess the appropriateness, relevance, and probative value of the information developed or received during the investigation.